-Since the beginning of the pandemic, questions have loomed around the possibility of reinfection, immunity and antibodies.
-Top of the list: Does contracting the coronavirus prevent you from getting it again, and if so, for how long?
-In mid-August, the Centers for Disease Control and Prevention suggested that immunity to the virus may last at least three months, but much is still unknown.
+Questions about immunity to the coronavirus, antibodies and reinfection have loomed since the beginning of the pandemic.
+Even President Trump has wondered whether he might be "immune" after contracting the virus earlier this month.
+Most people want to know: Does contracting the coronavirus prevent you from getting it again, and if so, for how long?
+In mid-August, the Centers for Disease Control and Prevention suggested that immunity to the virus could last at least three months, but much is still unknown.

-Now that we have data on four documented cases of reinfection, we can confirm the phenomenon is possible — but little else, experts say.
+So far, there have been at least four documented cases of reinfection, which means we can confirm the phenomenon is possible — but little else, experts say.

-"As a starting point, many of us wanted to be optimistic that (reinfection) would not be something we'd see so early on," Dr. Howard Forman, a professor in Yale's School of Public Health in New Haven, Connecticut, told TODAY.
+"As a starting point, many of us wanted to be optimistic that (reinfection) would not be something we'd see so early on," Dr. Howard Forman, a professor in Yale's School of Public Health in New Haven, Connecticut, told TODAY in September.
 "But the fact that it happened is not completely surprising."

 As researchers wade through the available data on reinfection, experts are stressing to the public that the reports of reinfection are neither a reason to panic nor to let your guard down.
 Here's why.